apache/iceberg/site/docs/spec.md

 * `field-id`: An optional Iceberg field ID used when a field's name is present in `names`
 * `fields`: An optional list of field mappings for child field of structs, maps, and lists.

-Field mapping fields are constrained by the following rules
+Field mapping fields are constrained by the following rules:

 * A name may contain `.` but this refers to a literal name, not a nested field.
 For example, `a.b` refers to a field named `a.b`, not child field `b` of field `a`.
 * Each child field should be defined with their own `field-mapping` under `fields`.
-Multiple values for `names` may be mapped to a single field ID to support cases where a field may have different names in different data files.
-* For example, all Avro field aliases should be listed in `names`.
+* Multiple values for `names` may be mapped to a single field ID to support cases where a field may have different names in different data files.
+For example, all Avro field aliases should be listed in `names`.
-* Fields which exist only in the Iceberg schema and not in imported data files may be included as `field-mapping`s with an empty `names` list.
+* Fields which exist only in the Iceberg schema and not in imported data files may use an empty `names` list.
 * Fields that exist in imported files but not in the Iceberg schema may omit `field-id`.
 * List types should contain a mapping in `fields` for `element`.
 * Map types should contain mappings in `fields` for `key` and `value`.
-* Struct types should contain mappings inf `fields` for their child fields.
+* Struct types should contain mappings in `fields` for their child fields.

-For details on serialization see [Appendix C](#name-mapping-serialization)
+For details on serialization, see [Appendix C](#name-mapping-serialization).

 #### Identifier Field IDs